mbhulin/OrientTutorial/motivation.md

 Find more information about this project at [Univesity Ravensburg-Weingarten, Institute for Artificial Intelligence](http://iki.hs-weingarten.de/?lang=eng&page=aktuelles)
 ###World Model
-The service robot can perform a lot of tasks in a permanently changing environment, using its sensors: find its way avoiding obstacles at changing positions, detect and grasp objects, understand commands given in natural language etc. However to plan its activities the robot needs some information about its environment: Where are other rooms?
+The service robot can perform a lot of tasks in a permanently changing environment using its sensors: find its way avoiding obstacles at changing positions, detect and grasp objects, understand commands given in natural language etc. However to plan its activities the robot needs some information about its environment: Where are other rooms?
 Where are doors to get from one room to another one?
 Where could certain objects be?
 To which object class does an object belong?
 How can similar objects be distinguished?

 In his Master-Theses **Benjamin Stähle** suggested a database structure to store the information about the robot's environment.
 This structure is briefly described here.